Cork PSFC: Castlehaven and Carbery Rangers play out entertaining draw

 A flurry of scores arrived as Sean Browne, Conor Cahalane (free) and Mark Collins (free) took Castlehaven’s tally to 0-8.
 Carbery Rangers matched that total thanks to Ciarán Santry, John O’Rourke (free) and two Darragh Hayes points, the second tipped over the crossbar by Darragh Cahalane.

-Carbery Rangers capitalised with Paul Shanahan landing his second 45’ and John O’Rourke tapping over the equalising free.

-An exciting start to a championship opener in which both protagonists expect to reach the business end.
+So, a draw but an exciting start to a championship in which both protagonists are expected to reach the business end.

 M Collins 0-3 (0-3 frees), C Cahalane and J Cahalane 0-2 each, J O’Driscoll, S Browne, C Maguire and D Cahalane (0-1 free) 0-1 each.